fcice/icepub/README.md

 # icepub

-# repository to share graphics files and other analytics generated with OPENDATA
+## repository to share graphics files and other analytics for fcgov OPENDATA portal